LovePelmeni/DeepfakeStream/docs/pipelines/PREPROC_PIPELINE.md

-We want to be able to experiment with different data transformations in an efficient way, that would allow us to iterate quickly
+We want to be able to experiment with different data transformations in an efficient way, that would allow us to iterate quickly.

 # Technical Guide